 - vouchers are exempt of income and payroll taxes

-The ministry also expects the vouchers to result in the higher occupation of accommodation facilities between main tourist seasons.
+The ministry also expects the vouchers to result in higher occupation of accommodation facilities between main tourist seasons.

 Another benefit is the change of Slovak consumer behaviour in terms of holidays spent in their home country.